Looking for the best horror anime of all time? We’ve got the spookiest, scariest, creepy anime just before the Halloween

 Luckily for anime fans, there are plenty of options that fit this criterion, from tales about ghosts, haunted house episodes, and scary shows that will terrify anyone who dares to watch.

-Below are 21 of the best horror anime of all time that will get anyone in a spooky mood, especially for fans of horror movies and eerie settings.
+Discover 21 of the best horror anime of all time that will get anyone in a spooky mood, especially fans of horror movies and eerie settings.

 Caution: Most, if not all, of these titles, are not recommended for all ages and contain disturbing anime scenes.
 You have been warned.

 Higurashi: When They Cry

 Imagine a peaceful summer day shared with friends, the cicadas buzzing, the fun activities after school, and the sun beating down as everyone laughs together.
-Everything is perfect in the rural town Hinamizawa.
+Everything is perfect in the rural town of Hinamizawa.